mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 > Eg: Both the inputs and outputs are grids built from the same kinds of objects, shapes, colors, symmetries, etc.
 >
 > Notes:
-> - This can be made technically sound with Kolmogorov complexity[^4]
+> - This can be made technically sound with Kolmogorov complexity[^5]
-> - Jointly modelling inputs and outputs feels strange from a supervised-learning perspective, but we already do this in many self-supervised setups (e.g. language modelling)
+> - Jointly[^6] modelling inputs and outputs feels strange from a supervised-learning perspective, but we already do this in many self-supervised setups (e.g. language modelling)
 >

-Using this principle, the next 2 data sources are easy to explain:
+This generalised principle makes it easy to prove the MDL violation for the next 2 uncompressed sources:

-### 2) Private puzzles
+### <span style = "font-size:1.25em;">Source 2: Private puzzles</span>
 <figure>
   <img src="../img-concept-reused.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>Fig 3.
 Multiple puzzles use the same concept - "fill in the blanks"</figcaption></span>